chainxdev/blowfish-verification/README.md

 # blowfish-verification
-This is a public repo specifically for the blowfish.xyz team.
+This is a public repo specifically for the blowfish.xyz team to assert our verification with our `pix.fun` domain.
+Ticker number #4753.